 terrace overlooking the sea

-While you’re planning your trip to Italy, you need to decide where you’re going to be staying and how for many days and nights.
-All throughout Italy, you’ll find a seemingly endless supply of potential hotels, bed and breakfasts, villas, and more drawing your attention.
-So it might take a little bit of time and effort to nail it down, but we’re here to help.
+While planning your trip to Italy, you need to decide where you will be staying and how many days and nights.
+Throughout Italy, you’ll find a seemingly endless supply of potential hotels, bed and breakfasts, villas, and more drawing your attention.
+So, it might take a little bit of time and effort to nail it down, but we’re here to help.

-One of the big things to decide on that will help finalize your plans for accommodations is how exactly you’re going to be enjoying your trip.
-Are you planning on staying in one major city as a sort of hub during your trip, or will you be floating from city to city and town to town and staying in a different place every night?
-Once you know that, it makes finding your perfect hotel much easier.
+One of the big things to decide on that will help finalize your accommodation plans is how exactly you will be enjoying your trip.
+Are you planning on staying in one major city as a hub during your trip, or will you be floating from city to city and town to town and staying in a different place every night?
+Once you know that, finding your perfect hotel will be much easier.

-Of course, some of the most popular cities to stay in with lots of options include Rome, Florence, and Venice, but don’t forget about the many charming smaller cities and towns throughout the country.
+Of course, some of the most popular cities to stay in, with lots of options, include Rome, Florence, and Venice, but don’t forget about the many charming smaller cities and towns throughout the country.
 Places like Sorrento, Verona, and Lake Como offer great accommodations as well.
-Depending on which city you stay in and how much luxury you’re looking for, expect to find options ranging anywhere from $25 to $300+ per night.
+Depending on which city you stay in and how much luxury you’re looking for, expect to find options ranging from $25 to $300+ per night.

 See Related: Best Small Villas in Italy to Book Today